 For first-time travellers to Spain, spending at least one day in Seville is a must.
-As one of the best travel destinations in Spain and home to flamenco dancing, it’s not surprising that Seville is an immensely entertaining city and must-visit for any Spain itinerary.
+As one of the best travel destinations in Spain and home to flamenco dancing, it’s not surprising that Seville is an immensely entertaining city and a must-visit for any Spain itinerary.

 Need help getting started with visiting Seville in one day?
 Plan your trip with this complete one-day Seville itinerary…